Dartvauder/NeuroSandboxWebUI/README.md

 4) Enter your request (+ and - for prompt weighting)
 5) Click the `Submit` button to get the generated image animation
 #### Optional: you can select a motion LORA to control your generation

+### hotshot-xl

+1) Enter your request
+2) Set up the model according to the parameters you need
+3) Click the `Submit` button to get the generated GIF-image

 #### video: